stevehjohn/Coinbase/README.md

 A very simple system tray app.

 You configure a poll interval and the app will show an up or down icon in the system tray depending on whether your portfolio has increased or decreased in value during that interval.
-Mouse hover over the icon and a tooltip will display your current balance.
+Mouse hover over the icon and a tooltip will display your current balance between all time high and all time low balances.

 ![Tray screenshot](https://github.com/stevehjohn/Coinbase/blob/master/assets/tray-shot.png)